 “I told them not to call me a burlesque dancer.”

 There was a way that the host always introduced dancers and when it came to me, for the first few months, I told them not to call me a burlesque dancer.
 I never minded when someone ignorantly called me a stripper.
 I corrected the mixup but didn’t mind it.
 I had a special affection for go-go dancers, especially the more dramatic ones like Nicole Kidman in Moulin Rouge.
 I was okay with terms like sensual, sexual and erotic.
 But hold the fucking phone, I was not a damn burlesque dancer.
 My ONLY understanding of that word was from that one “Cheesecake Burlesque” class I had which was Kitschy meets PinUp meets Way To Cheeky For Me.
 I was not a fucking BURLESQUE DANCER.

 The production company paid me no mind and whatever term I gave them, they read the script appropriately…until one day, I told them they could start calling me a “burlesque dancer.”
 I’m a curious person.
 And I’m self-aware to know that often when I reject something with so much emotion and no substance of deep understanding, there is probably something there to explore.
-That lead to me researching what burlesque was.
+That led to me researching What Is Burlesque?
 And that led me to recognize my own ignorance.

 Now, …HA, it seems like my entire life has come full circle and the point of it all was for me to be a burlesque dancer.
 I was quite literally born for BURLESQUE.
 And I don’t even care about the genre.
 Now I could authentically and soulfully rock a Nerdlesque number or a Cheesecake number.
 Education and openness do wonders for liberation and freedom.